-Table 5.2 Functionality to Power State Mapping - UFX6000
+Table 5.2 Functionality to Power State Mapping - UFX7000

-- Note 5.1 When the Clock Crystal Keep Alive Enable (CLK\XTAL\EN) bit of the CPM Control Register (CPM\CTL) is set, the crystal oscillator will never be turned off by the CPM. - Note 5.2 The LED pin behavior is a function of its configuration and the amount of received traffic. - Note 5.3 Only activated when the respective video interface is enabled and connected. - Note: The DDR2 controller should be placed in self-refresh by system software before entering SUSPEND.
+Note 5.1 When the Clock Crystal Keep Alive Enable (CLK_XTAL_EN) bit of the CPM Control Register (CPM_CTL) is set, the crystal oscillator will never be turned off by the CPM.

+- Note 5.2 The LED pin behavior is a function of its configuration and the amount of received traffic. - Note 5.3 Enabled when connected on super-speed.
+These elements are also enabled as needed when attempting a super-speed connection and operating in USB 2.0 mode. - Note 5.4 Enabled when connected on USB 2.0.
+These elements also become enabled when operating in super-speed mode and the super-speed connection is lost. - Note 5.5 Only activated when the respective video interface is enabled and connected. - Note: The DDR2 controller should be placed in self-refresh by system software before entering SUSPEND.